Of Course A New Orleans Swingers Convention Became A Major Superspreader Event

 In his post, Hannaford blamed “complacency,” not holding the event itself, for the spread of the virus.
 "In almost every case, [people] admitted to us that they were super diligent on the first two days (Wed & Thurs) and then they relaxed a little on Friday and then they said 'Fuck it, it’s our last day and many admitted that their lax effort on that final day is probably why they ended up positive," he wrote.

-Despite precautions, the event was held during a country wide upswing in cases.
+Despite precautions, the event was held during an upswing in cases in the United States.
 Orleans Parish has reported more than 16,000 coronavirus cases since the start of the pandemic with more than 100 new cases being reported daily.
 “When we ask people to maintain social distance, when we ask people to obey the public health guidelines, there’s a reason for that,” a spokesman for New Orleans Mayor LaToya Cantrell said at a news conference on Tuesday.
 “And when those guidelines are not adhered to, you see a spike in infections, you see a superspreader event.”

 Naughty N’awlins’ website has already been updated to open registration for their 2021 event, which seems, perhaps, ill-advised.